 I admit it.
 I like unique and wonderful things.
 My taste in plants and trees, in particular, is like a Ripley’s Believe It or Not of the horticulture world.
 I think that’s the reason I’m fascinated with the Mediterranean fan palm (Chamaerops humilis).
 With multiple brown trunks of fibrous bark that are scaled like a pinecone from top to bottom and triangular fan-shaped leaves, it really appeals to my sense of weirdness, and I just have to know more about it.
 So please join me in learning more about Mediterranean fan palm plants and discover how to grow Mediterranean fan palms!

 Mediterranean Fan Palm Information

-This tree is considered medium size for a palm tree with a potential height of 10-15 feet (3-4.5 m.) tall and wide.
-Container plantings will be more dwarfed due to restricted root growth – repot once every 3 years, only if needed, as the Mediterranean fan palm is said to have fragile roots.
+This tree is considered medium size for a palm tree with a potential height of 10 to 15 feet (3-5 m.) tall and wide.
+Container plantings will be more dwarfed due to restricted root growth – repot once every three years, only if needed, as the Mediterranean fan palm is said to have fragile roots.
 Now, let’s learn more about growing a Mediterranean fan palm.

 How to Grow Mediterranean Fan Palms

-So what is involved with Mediterranean fan palm care?
+So, what is involved with Mediterranean fan palm care?
 Growing a Mediterranean fan palm is relatively easy.
 Propagation is by seed or division.
-Best planted in a full sun to moderation shade location, the fan palm has a reputation as being very hardy, as it can endure temperatures as low as 5 F. (-15 C.).
-And, once established, they prove to be very drought resistant, although you would be advised to water it moderately, especially in the summer.
+Best planted in a full sun to moderation shade location, the fan palm has a reputation as being very hardy, as it can endure temperatures as low as 5 degrees F. (-15 C.).
+Once established, they prove to be very drought resistant, although you would be advised to water it moderately, especially in the summer.

 Until it’s established with a deep, extensive root system (which takes a full growing season), you will want to be especially diligent in watering it.
 Water it weekly, and more frequently when it’s subjected to extreme heat.